 Cholesterol levels in this study ranged from 93.68 ̶ 117.80 mg/dl (Table 2).
 These cholesterol levels are still within the normal range but lower than the results of a study conducted by (19) which showed that cholesterol levels in the blood of 35-day-old broiler chickens were 236.11 ̶ 247.22 mg/dl with the addition of 1.2% Lactobacillus plantarum in a ration containing microparticle protein and high-fat content.
 Research by (20) found that blood cholesterol levels in 35-day-old broiler chickens ranged from 178 ̶ 208 mg/dl.
 Based on Table 2. shows that the addition of EDTEBs has a significant effect (P< .05) on reducing blood cholesterol levels in broiler chickens.

 Table 2.
-Average Blood Fat Profile of Broiler Chickens
+Average Blood Lipid Profile of Broiler Chickens